 Custom travel to New Zealand

-New Zealand (Aotearoa, 'land of the long white cloud' in Maori) is one of the world's most spectacular countries — 268,000 km² (equivalent to the UK), 5 million inhabitants, 35 million sheep.
-Two islands with opposing personalities: the North Island, volcanic and cultural (Auckland, Rotorua Maori culture, Lord of the Rings at Hobbiton), and the South Island, mountainous and wild (Fiordland, Aoraki/Mount Cook, Queenstown extreme sports capital, Franz Josef glacier).
-Homeland of Peter Jackson and the Lord of the Rings trilogy, the All Blacks and haka, jet boat and bungee jumping invented here.
-Nature preserved at 30% in national parks, Maoris proud of their tangata whenua identity ('people of the land'), and a Kiwi joy of living that makes this country one of the world's most beloved travel destinations.
+New Zealand (Aotearoa, 'land of the long white cloud' in Maori) is one of the world's most spectacular countries: 268,000 km², 5 million inhabitants, 35 million sheep.
+Two islands with opposing personalities, the North Island volcanic and cultural (Auckland, Rotorua's Maori culture, Hobbiton), and the South Island mountainous and wild (Fiordland, Aoraki/Mount Cook, Queenstown extreme sports capital).
+Homeland of Peter Jackson, the All Blacks and haka, jet boat and bungee jumping invented here.
+Nature preserved at 30% in national parks and a Kiwi joy of living make this one of the world's most beloved travel destinations.

 Highlights